Screenshot from 2023-05-19 16-54-20.png

 Lab openings

 If you’re interested in joining the lab, please get in touch.
-Although we have no immediate openings, we’re always looking for motivated PhD and Postdocs.
+Although we have no immediate openings, we’re always looking for motivated PhD and Postdocs (also take a look at AI-INTERVENE PhD programme, which lists new PhD projects in near the end of each year).
 Our research covers a wide range of ecological, computational, and mathematical topics, and we welcome people from across disciplines, including ecology, computer science, statistics, biology, and economics.

 We strive to build a diverse and inclusive lab, and we especially encourage people with non-traditional backgrounds to get in touch.